 I LOVE Chocolate!

-I think it’s widely accepted at this point that added sugar is the cause of a lot of disease, especially in the United States.
-Many studies have found a link between sugar and chronic inflammatory diseases such as type 2 diabetes, cardiovascular diseases and rheumatoid arthritis.
+I think it’s widely accepted at this point that added sugar is the cause of a lot of diseases, especially in the United States.
+Many studies have found a link between sugar and chronic inflammatory diseases such as type 2 diabetes, cardiovascular diseases, and rheumatoid arthritis.
 (Source)

 It’s simply not worth the danger it causes!
 My hands tend to ache the morning after I consume too much sugar so for me, it’s just not worth it!